subodhakumar/Number-Counter-App/README.md

 ### Live link [Click Here](https://numcounterr.netlify.app/)

-In this Project I learned a lot of things about basics of Javascript and promising myself I will learn more complecated things in future for sure.
+In this Project, I learned a lot of things about basics of Javascript and promising myself I will learn more complecated things in future for sure.

-### Screenshot of my Project
+### Screenshot of My Project

 ![Project](./Image/Screenshot%20(32).png)